LineaLabs/lineapy/docs/source/rfcs/0004-black-box-analysis.md

 Looking at the third item from the top of the stack, we will see it's the `write` method and know this modifies the filesystem.

+TODO:
+Document that now we have a way to produce a list of functions called We can feed that to our inspect analysis to see if we can find any side effects (document iterable corner case).

+Then talk about tracking view/mutations

 ## Ramifications for function tracing

 One interesting result of this approach is that we could use it to attempt to infer the side effects inside of a function, based on its contents.